 Festival Internacional de Jazz de Granada.
 Established in 1980, this November festival attracts big names from the world of jazz—no less than Oscar Peterson, Dizzie Gillespie, Miles Davis, and Herbie Hancock, among many others, have delighted fans.
 Granada, Andalusia. www.jazzgranada.es.

 Festival Internacional de Música y Danza de Granada.
 With some events in the Alhambra itself, this international music and dance festival runs mid-June–mid-July.
-Tickets go on sale in mid-April.
+Tickets go on sale in late March.
 Granada, Andalusia. www.granadafestival.org.

 Fiesta de Otoño.
 In September, this festival in Jerez celebrates the grape harvest and includes a procession, the blessing of the harvest on the steps of the cathedral, and traditional-style grape treading.
 Jerez de la Frontera, Andalusia.

-La Bienal de Flamencol.
-Celebrating the best talents in flamenco, this festival is held every two years, the next being in 2020.
+La Bienal de Flamenco.
+Celebrating the best talents in flamenco, this festival is held every two years, the next being in September 2020.
 Seville, Andalusia. www.labienal.com.

 Romería del Rocío.
 Pentecost weekend (seven Sundays after Easter) brings this Gypsy favorite—a pilgrimage on horseback and by carriage to the hermitage of La Virgen del Rocío (Our Lady of the Dew).
 Huelva, Andalusia.